ntn888/ntn888.github.io/content/blog/llama-howto.md

 Zephyr-7b brings the excitement of a capable model into the hands of affordable 8Gig GPU cards.
 Very quickly you'll be amazed at the results, although there is some telling difference from the present benchmark - GPT-4!

-But admittedly it a fast moving target.
+But admittedly it is a fast moving landscape.
 There's new strides being made *every single day*.
 And many claim it wouldn't be the distant future that a 7b model easily outperfoms the current performance of GPT-4!
 And I can't wait for that day to self-host it on my humble 8Gig card.